priya006/OauthProvider/README.md

 # Idea

 In all the above curl command pay attention to `grant_type`.
 Our motto is to access /resources and we need `acccess token` to do that.
 So we can use any `grant_type` and do it.
+More about [grant types](https://oauth.net/2/grant-types/)

 The idea is say we are going to create an application called Priya and we have this as our oauth provider If a application like  whats app likes to talk to priya app.
 Then Whats app is a client app and it has to register in the Priya app’s Oauth Provider.